 Chocolate Chia Pudding

-Would you believe me if I told you this chocolate chia pudding is delicious, guilt-free and something you could enjoy for breakfast?
+Would you believe me if I told you this chocolate chia pudding is delicious, high in fiber, and something you could enjoy for breakfast?
 Good news, it is, in fact, all of the above!

 More Healthy Chia Pudding Recipes:

 This chocolate chia pudding is delicious, sugar-free, high in protein and fibre, and makes the perfect chocolatey and guilt-free snack!